takanory/slides/20190615pyconth/PITCHME.md

 Note:

-* Next PyCon JP will be held in September.
+* This yeas's PyCon JP will be held in middle of September.
 * I'm looking forward to seeing YOU again in PyCon JP.
 * OK, Let's talk about the main subject.